 Literary Reference Center is an extensive, full text reference database with information combined from literary reference works, journals, and books.
 A search here is sure to bring results on any of a variety of literary topics.
 Please access this database through the Electronic Resources / Literature Research section from the library home page.

-Note: Link is currently unavailable, please select from Electronic Resources page.
-MLA Bibliography is a resource for researching literature and language topics, including literature criticism.
+MLA Bibliography is a resource for researching literature and language topics, including literary criticism.
 The site provides indexes, essay collections, working papers, proceedings, dissertations, and bibliographies.
 Please access this database through the Electronic Resources / Literature Research section from the library home page.

 Shakespeare Quarterly (Print: 2001-present, online 1950-present)